John-Abbott-College/4A8-Notes/30_Installer_WAP.md

 The certificate expires in a year.
 When we use the installer that our build will generate, we will have to indicate that we "trust it".
 Click `Ok`.

-Click `Ok` to choose this certificate.
+Click `Ok`  again in the `Choose a Certificate` dialog to choose this new certificate.
 You could select `Ok` on the warning.

 The certificate is now chosen for the installer.